vippsas/vipps-developers/common-topics/vipps-landing-page.md

 ## Skip landing page

-*This functionality is only available for special cases.*
+**Please note:** This functionality is only available for special cases.

-Skipping the landing page is reserved for physical points of sale and vending machines where no display is available.
+Skipping the landing page is reserved for physical points of sale (POS) solutions, vending machines, etc. where the payment is not initiated by the user on the user's phone, and when there is no customer-facing display is available.

+Skipping the landing page in other situations

-This feature must be specially enabled by Vipps for an eligible sale unit and the sale unit must be whitelisted by Vipps.
+This `skipLandingpage` functionality must be specially enabled by Vipps for each sale unit that needs to use it.
 If you need to skip the landing page: Contact your
 Key Account Manager.
 If you do not have a KAM: Please log in on [portal.vipps.no](https://portal.vipps.no),